gravitee-io/gravitee-platform-docs/docs/platform-overview/gravitee-essentials/api-fundamentals/web-apis.md

 Another major architectural style that predates REST is the remote procedure call, or RPC.
 RPC-based APIs utilize several different application layer protocols such as HTTP, SOAP, and gRPC.
 The main differentiator between REST and RPC is that REST URLs are resource-centric (`http://foo/user/1`) while RPC URLs are action-centric (`http://foo/getUser`).
 A remote procedure call essentially calls a function the chosen programming language remotely, or over a network.

 Unlike REST, RPC architecture does not clearly designate a set of constraints.
 Both REST and RPC are architectural styles and real-world implementations don’t often fully align with either.
-This has led to implementations such as GraphQL (an architectural style, an API [query language](https://www.techopedia.com/definition/3948/query-language), and a runtime for fulfilling those queries) which proponents describe it as essentially RPC, but borrowing heavily from the REST community.
+This has led to implementations such as GraphQL (an architectural style, an API [query language](https://www.techopedia.com/definition/3948/query-language), and a runtime for fulfilling those queries) which proponents describe as essentially RPC, but borrowing heavily from the REST community.

 {% hint style="info" %}
 [REST vs RPC](https://www.smashingmagazine.com/2016/09/understanding-rest-and-rpc-for-http-apis/) can be examined in-depth via implementation examples that highlight the strengths and weaknesses of both styles.